-Why we chose local European production and the benefits of it
+Why we chose local European production for our laptop bags and the benefits of it

 I started to contact factories in Asia in late 2019, got some quotes - and then the pandemic emerged in China - which meant radio silence from the factories for a few weeks.
 Inpatient as I am, I started to look for other solutions.
 Why not Europe?
 What could it actually cost?
 I was curious.
 Next, I contacted a few production sites in Eastern Europe - among them the factory we work with now, which is located in Estonia.
 I got a quote from them and was surprised that the price difference wasn't as high as I had imagined.
 This made me so happy since my dream was to have local European production, but I thought it would be too expensive to start with as a small business.